 You can, however, do some activity that injures a tendon on a microscopic scale and then do more injury before the tendon heals.
 If you continue the injurious activity, you will gradually accumulate these micro-injuries.
 When enough injury accumulates, you'll feel pain.
 This kind of injury that comes on slowly with time and persists is a chronic injury.
 (Acute tendon injuries, on the other hand, are sudden tears that cause immediate pain and swelling.)
 Tendon injuries often require patience and careful rehabilitation with physical therapy because tendons heal more slowly than muscles.

 The suffix "itis" means inflammation; the term tendinitis should be reserved for tendon injuries that involve acute injuries accompanied by inflammation.
 The suffix "osis" implies a pathology of chronic degeneration without inflammation, so doctors prefer the term tendinosis for chronic tendon injuries of failed healing.
-Tendinosis is an accumulation over time of microscopic injuries that don't heal properly.
+Tendinosis is an accumulation over time of microscopic tendon injuries that don't heal properly.
 Although inflammation can be involved in the initial stages of the injury, it is the inability of the tendon to heal that perpetuates the pain and disability.
 Tendinopathy is a term that has no implication about the pathology of the injury, so it is more general and is being used more frequently today.
 As mentioned on the The Injury page, there is currently some debate about the role of inflammation on the cellular level in tendinosis/tendinopathy.

 Another risk factor for tendon problems is the use of certain drugs; four classes of drugs have been associated with tendinopathy: quinolones, long-term glucocorticoids, statins, and aromatase inhibitors.
 The most press has probably gone to antibiotics in the fluoroquinolone family, such as Cipro.
 After taking these drugs some people can have serious tendon injuries.
-Not all patients are aware of this risk or given the chance to decide whether to take an alternative antibiotic.
+Not all patients are aware of this risk and given the chance to decide whether to take an alternative antibiotic.
 For help or more information you can visit this website: SaferPills.org, The Quinolone Vigilance Foundation, and there is a case study with quite a bit of information here.
 I receive so many emails from people about fluoroquinolones that I thought I should mention the issue even though it is a different topic than the overuse kind of tendinosis injuries addressed by this website.
 Some studies have also been done on statins.

-You can minimize your risk for tendinosis by using equipment that has good ergonomic design and is sized correctly for your body, by using good technique for your activity (whether it is sports or music or typing), by taking plenty of breaks, by minimizing long overtime hours (easier said than done!), and by avoiding fluoroquinolone drugs (see the information in the Who Is At Risk section above for more about fluoroquinolones).
+You can minimize your risk for tendinosis by using equipment that has good ergonomic design and that is sized correctly for your body, by using good technique for your activity (whether it is sports, music, typing etc.), by taking plenty of breaks, by minimizing long overtime hours (easier said than done!), and by avoiding fluoroquinolone drugs (see the information in the Who Is At Risk section above for more about fluoroquinolones).
 You can also listen to your body's pain signals.
 Warning signs of tendinosis include burning, stinging, aching, tenderness to the touch, and stiffness.